sahat/hackathon-starter/prod-checklist.md

 If you are done with your hackathon and thinking about launching your project into production, or if you are just using this boilerplate to start your soon to be in production  application, this document is a checklist to help you get your application production ready.

-- Update the To/From email address for the Contact Form and the Lost Password controller codes
 - Remove Unused code and configs
-- Add a proxy such as Cloudflare in front of your production deployment
+- Add a proxy such as Cloudflare in front of your production deployment.
+Adjust numberOfProxies logic in app.js if needed.
+- Update the session cookie configs with sameSite attribute, domain, and path
 - Add Terms of Service and Privacy Policy
 - Update ```License.md``` and the relevant license field in package.json if applicable - See [npm's doc](https://docs.npmjs.com/files/package.json#license).
 - Add [sitemap.xml](https://en.wikipedia.org/wiki/Sitemaps) and [robots.txt](https://moz.com/learn/seo/robotstxt)